rsdoiel/antenna/north_america.md

 date: 2025-06-03, from: The Contrarian

-Tuesday: Tesla Takedowns in Arizona, California, Ohio, and Massachusetts, protests against ICE, and more.
+Wednesday: Protest isn't always people in the streets with signs.
+Today, protest by a TV weatherman, T-shirts, and charitable donations, and more.

 <br>